Challenging Driving Conditions

 To make it less probable you’ll hit an animal:

 • Go slowly and look well ahead to avoid animals

 • Look at the sides of the road for animals

-• Dusk and dawn the worst time for animals, they tend to be out and about more in this time.
+• Dusk and dawn are the worst time for animals, they tend to be out and about more during this time.

 • Some animals move in groups, look for more if you see one